Von Hügel Institute

 Professor Mary McAleese, former President of Ireland and Honorary Fellow of St Edmund's is a Patron of the VHI, alongside Professor Rowan Williams, Rt Rev Alan Hopes, and the Countess of St Andrews (Dr Sylvana Tomaselli).

 Director

-Since October 2015, the Director is Dr Philip McCosker, in succession to John Loughlin.
+Since January 2020, the Director is Dr Vittorio Montemaggi. who contributed to the programme Dante 2021 on BBC Radio 4 guiding host Katya Adler through the third and final section of the epic poem, the Paradiso.

 Projects

 In recent years, the VHI has carried out projects on: the relationship between Catholic Social Teaching and the UK Government's 'Big Society' programme; on religious freedom in domestic and international politics; on Intellectual Property questions in the light of Catholic Social Teaching; on illegal trafficking in human organs; and on applying the sustainability and capabilities concepts of Amartya Sen and Martha Nussbaum.